-- 2 Complete an action: - If the transducer is connected to the chartplotter or a sonar module, select 🗘 > My Vessel > Depth and Anchoring > Keel Offset. - If the transducer is connected to the NMEA 2000 network, select > Communications > NMEA 2000 Setup > Device List, select the transducer, and select Review > Keel Offset. - 3 Select if the transducer is installed at the water line, or select if the transducer is installed at the bottom of the keel. - 4 Use the arrow keys to enter the keel offset measured in step 1.
+2 Complete an action:

+- If the transducer is connected to the chartplotter or a sonar module, select > My Vessel > Depth and Anchoring > Keel Offset. - If the transducer is connected to the NMEA 2000 network, select > Communications > NMEA 2000 Setup > Device List, select the transducer, and select Review > Keel Offset. - 3 Select if the transducer is installed at the water line, or select if the transducer is installed at the bottom of the keel. - 4 Enter the distance measured in step 1.